Prepare data for analysis

 Note:

 If you get a Tool is not licensed message, you do not have a license for ArcGIS Aviation Airports.
 You can request a trial license.
-You will not be able to proceed with this lesson until you have a license.
+You will not be able to proceed with this tutorial until you have a license.

 10. For Input Digital Obstacle File, browse to the 06-CA.DAT file from the SourceData folder.